Minor in Moving Image Arts

-and the College of Architecture and the Arts
+and The College of Architecture, Design and the Arts

 offer an undergraduate minor in Moving Image Arts.
 The minor is an academic option that students may choose if they wish to complement their major field of study with focused knowledge in the creation and analysis of film, television, video, and new digital media works